safeamiiir/cla-assistant/README.md

 To test cla-assistant
-Right email in this commit
+Wrong email in second commit